 Virginia is justly famous for its collegial environment that bonds students and faculty.
 At Virginia, law students share their experiences in a cooperative spirit, both in and out of the classroom, and build a network that lasts well beyond their three years here.

-With more than 23,000 students and a faculty of more than 3,100, the University of Virginia has been ranked first or second among the nation's public universities since 1984.
+With more than 23,000 students and a faculty of more than 3,100, the University of Virginia has been ranked among the nation's top public universities since 1984.
 The University's diverse intellectual life is open to law students: Up to 12 credits from other departments may be counted toward the J.D. degree.

 Surrounded by inviting gardens and an elegant, tree-lined lawn, the Law School reflects Jefferson's conviction that locating an intellectual community within a beautiful environment fosters learning and personal growth.

 Located just two hours southwest of Washington, D.C., and featuring a metropolitan population of more than 200,000, Charlottesville has attracted national accolades for its ideal marriage of urban amenities and gorgeous natural setting.More